mullvad/mullvadvpn-app/README.md

     sudo apt install icnsutils graphicsmagick
     ```

-1. Package the application with:
+1. Install all JavaScript dependencies (unless you already have) and package the application with:
     ```bash
+    yarn install
     yarn run pack
     ```
     This will create installation packages for windows, linux and MacOS.
 Note that you have to have